 • You are encouraged to walk 30-60 minutes per day.

-• A: Yes, new veins can appear when unhealthy veins are treated.
+Yes, new veins can appear when unhealthy veins are treated.
 These are existing veins that become congested and visible.
-Sometimes they are so small and numerous they give a “matting” appearance.
+Sometimes they are so small and numerous that they give a “matting” appearance.
 Matting typically improves or completely resolves within 6-12 months.